Samsung/tizen-docs/docs/application/web/guides/text-input/text-input.md

-# Text Input and Voice
+# Text Input

-The text input and voice features introduce how you can provide customized keyboards and voice commands.
-You can also define keyboard commands to trigger specific actions and voice commands to allow the user to control the Web application with their voice.
+The text input feature introduces how you can provide customized keyboards.
+You can also define keyboard commands to trigger specific actions.

-You can use the following text input and voice features in your Web applications:
+You can use the following text input feature in your Web applications:

 - [IME Application](./input-method.md) **in wearable applications only**